Plastic pipes for oil and gas production:

 Flexibility

-The high flexibility of the material polyethylene enables the handling and transport of long coiled lengths in rings or on drums and to integrate them into pipe networks with only a few connection points.
-This allows PE pipes to be laid very quickly at a speed of over 1 km/day.
-In addition, the high flexibility also enables the use of modern trenchless installation techniques such as HDD or pipe rehabilitation using relining.
-A special option for renovation is the use of preformed pipes, which can also be installed trenchlessly in large lengths up to dimensions of 500 mm and fit tightly against the old pipe during later operation.
+The high flexibility of polyethylene allows for the handling and transport of long coiled lengths in bundles or on drums, integrating them into pipe networks with very few connection points.
+As a result, PE pipes can be installed very quickly at a speed of over 1 km/day.
+Furthermore, this high flexibility also enables the use of modern trenchless installation techniques such as the HDD process or pipe rehabilitation using relining.
+A special option for renewal is the use of pre-formed pipes, which can be inserted trenchlessly in large lengths in dimensions up to 500 mm and fit tightly against the old pipe during subsequent operation.

 Permanently tight welded connections

-The material polyethylene is easy and safe to weld.
-The specifications are established and described in the DVS regulations.
-The resulting connections are tensile and permanently tight.
-They thus enable safe operation of pressure lines, even for sensitive or hazardous media.
+Polyethylene can be welded easily and safely.
+The specifications are well-established and described in the DVS regulations.
+The resulting connections are tension-resistant and permanently leak-tight.
+They thus enable the safe operation of pressure lines even for sensitive or hazardous media.

 Plastic pipes are resistant to most chemicals and also hydrocarbons.
-However, permeation, especially of hydrocarbons, can occur.
-Plastic pipes with barrier layers are therefore ideal for applications that require a permeation-tight pipe system.
+However, permeation can occur, particularly with hydrocarbons.
+Plastic pipes with barrier layers are therefore ideal for applications requiring a permeation-resistant pipe system.
 A permeation barrier layer reliably prevents the permeation of pollutants through the pipe wall in both directions.

-Some applications in industry require the permanent monitoring of these for possible leaks to protect the environment and possibly also to comply with legal requirements.
-The escape of chemical media into the environment, possible consequential damage to people and nature, and the resulting liability risks can thus be reliably excluded.
+Some industrial applications require permanent monitoring for potential leaks to protect the environment and possibly comply with legal requirements.
+The escape of chemical media into the environment, potential consequential damage to humans and nature, and the resulting liability risks can thus be reliably excluded.
 An electrically conductive aluminum layer integrated into the plastic pipe enables 100% leak monitoring for soil and water protection.

 Temperature-resistant pipe systems

-Common PE pipes reach their limits under operating conditions at higher temperatures or when transporting hot process water.
-In these cases, pipe systems made of temperature-resistant PE materials are required, which enable longer service lives.
-The egeTherm® High-T pipe system can safely transport media up to a temperature of +70 °C permanently and with an operating time of 50 years.
+Standard PE pipes reach their limits under operating conditions involving higher temperatures or when transporting hot process water.
+In these cases, pipe systems made of temperature-resistant PE materials are required, which allow for a longer service life.
+The egeTherm® High-T pipe system can safely transport media up to a continuous temperature of +70 °C with an operating life of 50 years.

 Pressure-resistant pipe systems

-In various applications, pressure ratings above the usual applications of PE pipes are required.
-PE pipes have many advantages such as high flexibility, corrosion and incrustation resistance, making them an economical solution.
+Various applications require pressure ratings above those of standard PE pipe applications.
+PE pipes offer many advantages such as high flexibility, resistance to corrosion and incrustation, making them an economical solution.
 With reinforcement layers, PE pipes are also suitable for higher operating pressures.
-For high pressures, egeplast offers self-reinforced high-pressure pipes (HexelOne® SLM), monocomposites made only of polyethylene.
-This reinforcement enables new applications in the high-pressure range, i.e. operating pressures above those previously covered by PE pipes.
+For high pressures, egeplast offers self-reinforced high-pressure pipes (HexelOne® SLM), which are monocomposites made solely of polyethylene.
+This reinforcement enables new areas of application in the high-pressure range, i.e., operating pressures above the applications previously covered by PE pipes.